Yuliosity/ask-dice/README.md

 # ask-dice
-What to accomplish today?
+Can't decide what to accomplish today?
 Ask Dice!